sk98765/Repdata_assign2/assign2.md

 ##    0.00    0.00    0.00   12.06    0.50 5000.00
 ```

-From above code you can see that there are no missing values for both FATALITIES and PROMDMG variables from the original datasets and this is good for the following data analysis.
+From the simple summaries we can see that there are no missing values for both FATALITIES and PROMDMG variables from the original datasets and this is good for the following data analysis.

 #Result
 ## Entire U.S. analysis
+### Find out which severe weather event is most deadly accorss the U.S. from 1950 to November 2011.

+We will sum up all the death records by severe weather event type and sum up all the property damage by the severe weather event type.
+Then we will find out which severe weather event from both sum of sub dataset has the maximum value for total death and total property damage.

 ```r
 dt1 <- aggregate(FATALITIES ~ EVTYPE, data = dt0, FUN=sum)